-The project and the project budget must be designed so to be completed within 6-8 months (not exceeding December 31, 2022).
-However, the project may be extended for a maximum of additional six (6) months under exceptional circumstances, upon prior notification and approval from UNDP Moldova.
+The project and the project budget must be designed so to be completed within 6-10 months.
+However, the project may be extended for maximum of additional six (6) months under exceptional circumstances, upon prior notification and approval from UNDP Moldova.